Vulnalign/vulnalign-artifact/README.md

     - Intermediate validation metadata used to derive the final dataset

-DATA/unique_validated_dataset_for_review.jsonl
+2. DATA/unique_validated_dataset_for_review.jsonl:
 This file is intended for quick inspection and for understanding the final dataset structure without noise.
   - JSONL file (one JSON object per line).
   - Contains only validated examples (HP/EP).
-Compared to master_validated_dataset.jsonl, this file:
-  - Excludes mismatched entries
-  - Reflects the clean subset used for experiments in the paper
+Compared to master_validated_dataset.jsonl, this file excludes mismatched entries and reflects the clean subset used for experiments in the paper.

 ---